sarma1807/Cassandra/nodetool_Java8u331_BUG.md

 ##### JIRA : https://issues.apache.org/jira/browse/CASSANDRA-17581

-### I cannot upgrade to latest version of Apache Cassandra or I cannot downgrade my Java to previous version
+### I cannot upgrade to latest version of Apache Cassandra nor I can downgrade my Java to previous version.

 ### Following is a quick temporary fix for this issue